pythonai200425/16.03.2026/hw.md

 # Part 2 – Data Access Layer (DAL)

-You are given with the SQL code (see below)
+You are given with the SQL code (see below -- DAL code)

 The DAL should contain functions such as:

 * create the books table